rhinestonewtf/flatbytes/README.md

 contract Example {
     using AssociatedBytesLib for AssociatedBytesLib.Bytes;

-    AssociatedBytesLib.Bytes data;
+    // Declare a variable to store the data
+    // Note: this can also be in a mapping or other data structure AssociatedBytesLib.Bytes data;

     function set(bytes memory _data) external {
+        // Store the data
         data.store(_data);
     }

     function get() external view returns (bytes memory) {
+        // Retrieve the data
         return data.load();
     }
 }